schlunma/esmvaltool-dask-paper/README.md

   file](https://docs.esmvaltool.org/projects/ESMValCore/en/v2.11.1/quickstart/configure.html#user-configuration-file),
   can be specified for an ESMValTool run via the command line argument `--config_file`.
 Output paths might need to be adapted.
-The given configuration can be used to run recipes on Levante.
-To use another machine, automatic downloads of CMIP data can be enabled (see above).
+The given configuration file can be used to run recipes on Levante.
+To use another machine, automatic download of CMIP data can be enabled (see above).
 - `dask_*.yml`: ESMValTool [Dask configuration
   files](https://docs.esmvaltool.org/projects/ESMValCore/en/v2.11.1/quickstart/configure.html#dask-distributed-configuration)
   for the different setups investigated in the paper.
 Must be renamed and put